 When trapping any wildlife, it is important to adhere to state trapping laws.
 Woodchucks are susceptible to heat shock, requiring that traps be checked several times a day in summer or placed in the shade or under cover to prevent death.
 Traps set for woodchucks should be closed at night to prevent catching non-target skunks and raccoons, and then reset at dawn.
-Although it is permissible to relocate woodchucks to state lands, such as wildlife management areas and state forests, this practice is highly discouraged as many animals may die or spread disease, or the problem is transferred to others.
-Preferred options include humanely euthanizing trapped woodchucks, or releasing them on-site after excluding them from under sheds and porches with galvanized wire mesh.
+Once trapped, woodchucks can either be humanely euthanized or released on-site after excluding them from under sheds and porches with galvanized wire mesh.
+Animals should not be released on state lands (wildlife management areas, parks, forests, etc.) nor on private property unless the landowner grants permission.
 Persons needing assistance in controlling problem woodchucks can hire a licensed Nuisance Wildlife Control Operator (NWCO) to remove problem small animals and perform exclusion work.

 Woodchucks may be controlled in agricultural settings through hunting.
 All hunting of woodchucks must be done in accordance with state hunting laws and by knowledgeable persons following all state firearms discharge laws.
 Woodchucks can be hunted most of the year with no daily or seasonal limits.
 Check the current Connecticut Hunting and Trapping Guide for season dates and requirements.